Sequoia Capital

 Venture Round in 2011

-Humble Bundle, Inc. is an online platform based in San Francisco, California, that specializes in selling video games, eBooks, software, and other digital content.
-Founded in March 2010, the company offers a unique pay-what-you-want model that allows customers to choose their price and determine how their payment is distributed among content creators, charities, and the platform itself.
-This innovative approach has attracted over 7 million customers and raised more than $75 million for various charitable causes.
-Humble Bundle's offerings are compatible with Mac, Windows, and Linux operating systems, enabling users to download, backup, and play games without requiring an internet connection.
-The company has been recognized for its contributions to both the gaming community and charitable initiatives.
+Humble Bundle, Inc. is an online distribution platform based in San Francisco, California, founded in March 2010 by Jeffrey Rosen and John Graham.
+The company specializes in selling video games, ebooks, software, and other digital content through a unique pay-what-you-want model, allowing customers to determine their purchase price and allocate funds among content creators, charity, and the platform itself.
+This innovative approach has attracted over 7 million customers and facilitated the raising of more than $75 million for charitable causes.
+Humble Bundle’s offerings are compatible with Mac, Windows, and Linux operating systems, enabling users to download, back up, and install content for offline play.
+As of October 2017, Humble Bundle operates as a subsidiary of j2 Global, Inc.

 Series A in 2011